ruyrybeyro/chrootvpn/README.md

 The Mobile Access Portal Agent, unlike the ordinary cshell_install.sh official setup, runs with its own non-privileged user which is different than the logged in user.

+As long the version of the Debian/RedHat/SUSE/Arch distribution still has support, chances are very high the script will run sucessfully.
+Void, Gentoo and Slackware variants are not so throughly tested.
+See end of this document for the 80+ recent versions/distributions successfully tested.

 INSTRUCTIONS
 ============